-CORVID’s Internet Security service gives protection from attacks and malicious content delivered through internet activity.
+CORVID’s internet security service, part of CORVID MDR, gives protection from attacks and malicious content delivered through internet activity.
 It protects routine web browsing and prevents malware from beaconing back out through the internet to the attacker, both of which pose a significant risk to the compromise of data.

 Our CORVID Network Defence service provides advanced network protection and detection services through detailed network analytics, preventing attacks designed to evade corporate firewalls and anti-virus.

 The longer the breach remains, the greater the damage.
 Time is money

 Minimising the impact of a breach can drastically reduce reputational and financial damage, and reducing the dwell time of an attack before it is discovered is critical to keeping the damage to an absolute minimum.
 CORVID’s Malware Hunting service conducts proactive malware hunting as standard, which aims to reduce the dwell time of an attack to less than 24 hours, far outweighing the reported industry figures of well over 100 days.

 You have to know the facts.
 Not knowing can be disastrous